bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 	ENDIF;

 With this approach, it is possible to create one or more custom connections and transfer data between two custom connections, with just managing active database connection.
+In this case "SELECT A" is performed on DBSERVER1.ARCHIVEDB, "SELECT B" is performed on DBSERVER2.ARCHIVEDB and "SELECT C" is performed on default database.

 ::